MicrosoftDocs/fabric-docs/docs/data-science/r-fraud-detection.md

 :::image type="content" source="media/r-fraud-detection/box-plot.png" alt-text="Screenshot that shows box plots for transaction amount split by class.":::

-When the data is highly imbalanced, these box plots might not demonstrate accurate insights.
-Alternatively, you can address the `Class` imbalance problem first and then create the same plots for more accurate insights.
+For highly imbalanced data, box plots might not show accurate insights.
+However, you can address the `Class` imbalance problem first, and then create the same plots for more accurate insights.

 ## Step 4: Train and evaluate the models

-In this section, you train a LightGBM model to classify the fraud transactions.
+Here, you train a LightGBM model to classify the fraud transactions.
 You train a LightGBM model on both the imbalanced dataset and the balanced dataset.
 Then, you compare the performance of both models.

 ### Prepare training and testing datasets